 On December 5, Representatives Val Hoyle (D-Oregon) and Jared Huffman (D-San Rafael) introduce the H.R.
 6595, Smith River National Recreation Area Expansion Act, a companion measure to U.S. Senator Merkley's Senate bill, S. 162, to, in part, add 74 miles of national wild & scenic rivers in the North Fork Smith River drainage in Oregon.
-484

 2024 - The first session of the 118th Congress was unable to pass the Energy & Water Appropriations bill.
 It instead relied on continuing resolutions to begin the federal 2024 fiscal year, which began on October 1, 2023.
-On March 8, 2024, the second session of the 118th Congress passed the Consolidated Appropriations Act of 2024.485 This "minibus," contained six appropriations bills, including an Energy & Water appropriations package that did not include McCloud River CAWSRA preemption provisions of H.R.
+On March 8, 2024, the second session of the 118th Congress passed the Consolidated Appropriations Act of 2024.
+This "minibus," contained six appropriations bills, including an Energy & Water appropriations package that did not include McCloud River CAWSRA preemption provisions of H.R.
 4394 or H.R.
-215. Relying once again on a continuing resolution, 486 the second session of the 118th Congress did not pass its 2025 fiscal year appropriations bills before the 2024 November general election, leaving that task and other potentially controversial bills to the post-election lame-duck session in November and December.
-The result was a continuing resolution the subjects discussed was Rep. John Duarte's (R-Modesto) idea to extend the Folsom-South Canal from its present terminus at the closed nuclear power plant in Sacramento County to the Stanislaus River or the state and federal pumps.
+215. Relying once again on a continuing resolution, the second session of the 118th Congress did not pass its 2025 fiscal year appropriations bills before the 2024 November general election, leaving that task and other potentially controversial bills to the post-election lame-duck session in November and December.
+The result was a continuing resolution

+On September 6, the House Water, Wildlife, and Fisheries Subcommittee of the House Natural Resources Committee held a field hearing in Santa Nella, California.
+Among the subjects discussed was Rep. John Duarte's (R-Modesto) idea to extend the Folsom-South Canal from its present terminus at the closed nuclear power plant in Sacramento County to the Stanislaus River or the state and federal pumps.
 The point of diversion would be just upstream of the state and federally designated lower American River.
-He extension had stopped fifty years earlier because of an incompletely resolved lawsuit against the extension of the canal (and the Auburn dam).
-He extension of the canal to outside the watershed is contrary to the wild & scenic river management plan for the lower American River.
-He last U.S. House of Representatives race to be decided in the November 2024 general election, Democratic challenger Adam Gray narrowly defeated Rep. Duarte.
-He California legislature and on the campaign trail, Gray has been relatively indistinguishable from California Republican members of Congress on water issues.
+The extension had stopped fifty years earlier because of an incompletely resolved lawsuit against the extension of the canal (and the Auburn dam).
+The extension of the canal to outside the watershed is contrary to the wild & scenic river management plan for the lower American River.
+In the last U.S. House of Representatives race to be decided in the November 2024 general election, Democratic challenger Adam Gray narrowly defeated Rep. Duarte.
+In the California legislature and on the campaign trail, Gray has been relatively indistinguishable from California Republican members of Congress on water issues.